National Highway 16 (India)

-National Highway 16 (NH 16) or Grand Northern Trunk Road also known as Kolkata - Chennai Highway is a major National Highway in India that runs along east coast of West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu.
+National Highway 16 (NH 16) or Grand Northern Trunk Road also known as Chennai - Kolkata Highway is a major National Highway in India that runs along east coast of West Bengal, Odisha, Andhra Pradesh, and Tamil Nadu.
 It was previously known as National Highway 5.

 The northern terminal starts at Dankuni near Kolkata, West Bengal and the southern terminal ends at Nallur near Chennai, Tamil Nadu.
 It is a part of the Golden Quadrilateral project to connect India's major cities.